LanHikari22/LanHikari22/README.md

 - For tooling, system setups, and diagnostics, see [lan-setup-notes](<https://github.com/LanHikari22/lan-setup-notes>).
 - For reverse engineering work, see [dism-exe-notes](<https://github.com/dism-exe/dism-exe-notes/tree/main/lan>), [goldensun-notes](<https://github.com/FutureFractal/goldensun-notes/tree/main/lan>).

 all these note repositories use [obsidian](<https://obsidian.md/>).
 They can also largely be viewed in github.
-Switch to `webview` branch for higher browser viewing compatibility.
+Switch to the `webview` branch for higher browser viewing compatibility.

 ## Upcoming works